AdobeDocs/campaign-web.en/help/v8/landing-pages/get-started-lp.md

 >abstract="Discover the new landing page experience.
 Instantly create, design, and share landing pages to direct your users to online web pages where you can manage acquisition, subscriptions/unsubscriptions and deny list use cases, based on built-in templates."
 >additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/whats-new.html" text="See release notes"

-A landing page is a standalone web page that a user is directed to after clicking through from an email, a website, an ad, or any other digital location.
+Adobe Campaign allows you to create, design, and share landing pages.
+In the context of marketing campaigns, a landing page is a standalone web page where a visitor is directed after they click on a link in an email, SMS, or push delivery, or a website.

-[!DNL Adobe Campaign] allows you to create and design landing pages to direct your users to online forms where they can opt in or opt out from receiving your communications, or subscribe to a specific service such as a newsletter.
+[!DNL Adobe Campaign] allows you to create and design landing pages to direct your users to online forms where they can opt-in/out from receiving your communications, or subscribe to a specific service such as a newsletter.
+Adobe Campaign comes with four templates to manage acquisition, subscriptions, unsubscriptions, and denylist use cases.

+Key capabilities are listed below:

 * Leverage [!DNL Adobe Campaign] content design capabilities to easily build **responsive landing pages**.
 * Set up **opt-in and opt-out flows** quickly and seamlessly.